krishtimil/agrify/README.md

 A comprehensive solution for farmers and people who want to grow on land, which aims to empower farmers by educating them & helping them make imformed decisions that increases their income.

 Agrify aims to act as a brigde between agriculture and technology.
-Our aim is to make farming not seen as an option ff last resort, but rather a vacation of choice.
+Our aim is to make farming not seen as an option of last resort, but rather a vacation of choice.

-## Contributors
+## Contributors 👨‍💻
 ```
 Nishant Pokhrel
 Krishant Timilsina